NDelventhal/InsolvencyAnnouncementsGer/README.md

 ## Installation

-**The library will soon** be available through The Python Package Index (PyPI):
+The library is available through The Python Package Index (PyPI).

-Then the package manager [pip](https://pip.pypa.io/en/stable/) to install InsolvencyAnnouncementsGer can be used:
+To install the library InsolvencyAnnouncementsGer through the package manager [pip](https://pip.pypa.io/en/stable/) run:

 ```python
 pip install InsolvencyAnnouncementsGer
 ```
-For now the library can be installed through the author's Github repository:
+Alternatively, the library can be installed through the author's Github repository with:

 ```python
 pip install git+https://github.com/NDelventhal/InsolvencyAnnouncementsGer